fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/index.rst

 Release 4.5.4
 ==========================

+* Debugger

-Fixed critical issue in the debugger, in which the main process was killed during the debugging when a subprocess exited when "Attach to subprocess automatically while debugging" was enabled (#PyDev 656).
+	* Fixed critical issue, in which the main process was killed during the debugging when a subprocess exited when	"Attach to subprocess automatically while debugging" was enabled (#PyDev 656).

+	* Fixed issue which broke the action to get the referrers of some object in the debugger (right-click variable in debugger > get referrers).

 Release 4.5.3
 ==========================